Worry Free Vacations In Phuket

 season the beach conditions can become dangerous.

-There can be heavy swells and shifting sandbanks and caution needs to be taken.
+heavy swells and shifting sandbanks and caution needs to be taken.

 Along most beaches you will see signs and flags warning people not to go in the water when it is dangerous.

 Unfortunately, some people either choose to ignore the warnings or don't understand what the signs and flags mean and consequently there are many tourist drownings on Phuket beaches year after year.